What You Need to Know About Notarized Documents

 What Does it NOT Mean to Have a Document Notarized?

-Getting a notarized document means that a signature is legitimate—it does not mean anything else.
-Notaries are not required to read through the material and evaluate it for you, nor will they alert you to any problems.
+Getting a notarized document means that a signature is legitimate — it does not mean anything else.
+Notaries are not required to read through the material, evaluate it for you, or provide advice.
+Nor will they alert you to any problems.
 All they do is verify who signed a document, and when.

 It’s possible to get a notarized document that involves you in illegal activity or one that is not enforceable under your state’s laws and is therefore useless.
 It’s entirely up to you to know what you're signing because notaries will not provide legal advice.